screw1logic/Website/README.md

-Personal website with bad code
+## Personal website with bad code

+This is just a simple website that I made for fun.